U.S. Route 27 in Florida: History

+In 1957, the Apalachee Parkway was built as a major east–west thoroughfare in Tallahassee and designated as part of US 27 and SR 20.
+The parkway starts at SR 61 (Monroe Street) in front of the Florida State Capitol building.
+It has a short expressway section just east of the capitol then is a busy four-lane surface boulevard with service roads for the next few miles, eventually becoming Perry Highway.
+US 27 previously ran just to the south along Lafayette Avenue.

+The current alignment of US 27 (and US 441) between Lady Lake and Belleview was built in 1960.
+The former alignment of US 27 and US 441 around Lake Weir was then designated as US 27/US 441 Alternate but it has since been relinquished to county control.

+US 27 was realigned to its current four-lane route between South Bay and Clewiston along the Herbert Hoover Dike in the 1960s.
+The original alignment remains just to the south though it has been severed as a through route.
+The former alignment is known as "Old US Highway 27" and Corkscrew Boulevard.

 From 1956 until 1993, US 27 signs in Florida featured white numbering on a green shield.
 The "color-coding" of U.S. Highways by the Florida Department of Transportation was stopped when the state could no longer use federal funds to replace the signs with anything but the standard black-and-white version; a few green US 27 signs remain.

 Shortly after its second landfall, Hurricane Irma's eye traveled roughly along the entire course of US 27 in Florida north of Lake Placid.

 In January 2021, Representative Anthony Sabatini announced he will sponsor an amendment to name the section of US 27 in Florida as the President Donald J. Trump Highway after former President Donald Trump.